filipvanlaenen/eopaod/README.md

   use `S`
 * Results per party, as percentages, or `N/A` if the party wasn't polled or didn't exist at the time of polling
+  * If you need a new column for a new party or electoral alliance, don't just add it, but request it to be set up.
+Otherwise the scripts producing the CSV files will start to fail.